BillionaireToken/TokenCore/README.md

 # TokenCore

-### This is the github page for Billionaire Token: A super, deflationary gambling oriented, ERC-20 Ethereum token.
+### Welcome to the GitHub page for Billionaire Token: A super, deflationary gambling oriented, ERC-20 Ethereum token.

 ## Main components: